ExpediaGroup/drone-fly/README.md

 	java -Dloader.path=lib/ -jar drone-fly-app-<version>-exec.jar --spring.config.location=file:///dronefly.properties

 The parameter `-Dloader-path` is the path where Drone Fly will search for configured HMS listeners.
+By default, Drone Fly starts up on port `8008` but it can be configured using standar

 ## Configuring Drone Fly

 ### Drone Fly configuration reference
 The table below describes all the available configuration values for Drone Fly.